reheatvet/notes/content/⭐ Getting Started with dApps.md

 📄 Docs: N/A

 Nubila sells weather stations and rewards users for collecting and sharing weather information on the blockchain.
-While they are new to the #VeBetterDAO they are well established as a company with over 100'000 followers on X. No real announcement has yet been made on how they will integrate with VeChain or the DAO.
+While they are new to the #VeBetterDAO they are well established as a company with over 100'000 followers on X.

+Users can purchase their Marco device or a Node and earn B3TR weekly.

-**Support channels: Discord**
+**Support channels: X & Discord**
 ___
 ## 👕 HangnDry
 🏛️ **VeBetterDAO page:** https://governance.vebetterdao.org/apps/0x66f9099dbd3a311bcdb1a0d97ab1e4c9867be2b30c126ad06658808ac9974fec